 - Cook orzo according to package directions.
 Drain and rinse with cold water; drain and place in a large bowl.

-- While orzo cooks, combine lemon zest, lemon juice, olive oil, oil, salt, garlic, and honey.
+- While orzo cooks, combine lemon zest, lemon juice, olive oil, salt, pepper, garlic, and honey.
 Whisk until well combined.

-- Toss the corn, chopped red pepper, & chopped zucchini with olive oil and salt and pepper on a tray.
+- Toss the corn, chopped red pepper, & chopped broccoli with olive oil and salt and pepper on a tray.